AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/1_Core/Operands/Aggregates/tc.rst

-**Check MCDC on a simple expression with two operands involving comparison with**

-Check MCDC on a simple expression with two operands involving comparison with an array aggregate.
+**MCDC on a simple expression involving array aggregate comparisons**